Joint source-channel coding with feedback: Introduction

 We treat several scenarios that differ in how the distortion is evaluated and whether a termination symbol is allowed.
 In all cases, we analyze the {\it average delay} required to achieve the objective.
-The summary of our results in Section~\ref{sec:main}, where as before, $C, R(d), \mathcal V (d)$ denote the channel capacity, and the source rate-distortion and rate-dispersion functions, is: \begin{itemize} \item Under average distortion criterion, $\EE[d(S^k, \hat S^k)] \le d$, the minimal average delay $\ell^\star(k, d)$ attainable via VLF codes transmitting $k$ source symbols satisfies
+The results in Section~\ref{sec:main} are summarized as follows: \begin{itemize} \item Under the {\it average distortion} criterion, $\EE[\mathsf d(S^k, \hat S^k)] \le d$, the minimal average delay $\ell^\star(k, d)$ attainable by VLF codes transmitting $k$ source symbols satisfies